In this TIPS, I will show you how to quickly draw a cartoon background using a perspective ruler.

 I added the sky and roadside trees.

-Finally, the line art in the distant view looks like aerial perspective.
+Finally, the line drawing of the distant view looks like aerial perspective.

 Lighten it with a white tone ... it's done! !!

 It took about 2 hours and 20 minutes including everything.
-You should be able to draw faster than you can draw with a line art.
+You should be able to draw faster than you can draw with a line drawing.

 When I actually try it, I can draw very quickly, and above all, it's fun to draw, so